ATGP07/Face_mask_detection/README.md

 # Face_mask_detection

-This project is implemented in Python using Keras, Tensorflow and OpenCV.
+This project is implemented in Python using Keras, Tensorflow and OpenCV.<br>
 [Here](https://drive.google.com/drive/u/1/folders/1NnPrkV6WzrvxHMCxUAJYkJVtDCPyPeLI) is the drive link of the project

 ## About the Data